 A carer’s assessment should be a face-to-face discussion with the care professional; it should not be conducted over the phone nor should you be sent an assessment form to be filled in and sent back without discussion or assistance.

-Remember the assessment is your opportunity to discuss your caring role and how it affects you.
-Some of the issues you may want to consider:
+The assessment is your chance to talk openly about your caring role and how it affects you.
+It focuses on your wellbeing and what support could help you continue caring while also looking after yourself.
+Some of the issues you may want to consider discussing:

 the type of care you are providing and the time it takes